telliott99/smallprojects/Pollicare.md

 This is the [Smokyashan website](http://www.smokyashan.com/about)

 *Install applications the easy way and without the hassle, using the Smokyashan downloader.
 The Smokyashan platform stems from years of experience with installing applications, resulting in a highly optimized process, yielding faster downloads, a better user experience and more successful installations*

+#### A family of malware

+Patrick Wardle has a [write-up](https://objective-see.com/blog/blog_0x20.html) of something that seems very similar to this, though with different names.
+His sample, in turn, seems to belong to a family called SafeFinder/OperatorMac by the guys at [malwarebytes](https://www.malwarebytes.com).

 #### Solution